grindjs/grindjs/docs/guides/orm.markdown

 }
 ```

+---

 #### tableName
 This is the name of the table this model represents and tells the query builder which table to query on.

+---

 #### descriptiveName
 This is used by the `describe` function throughout the framework to describe what this model represents, most prevalently in error messages.
 If `descriptiveName` is not provided, the Model class will generate one based on the `tableName`.

+---

 #### jsonSchema
 This is used by Objection.js to validate data going into your database.
 It’s not required but highly recommended to ensure your data looks like it’s supposed to.

-> The `jsonSchema` properties are not tied directly to the database schema.
+> {note} The `jsonSchema` properties are not tied directly to the database schema.
 They’re solely intended for validation and will not be used to generate migrations.
 You are still responsible for building out the backing database schema the model represents.

+---

 #### buildRelations
 This function is called by Grind’s Model to populate the [`relationMappings` property](http://vincit.github.io/objection.js/#relationmappings) in Objection.js.
 Using `buildRelations` has numerous benefits over `relationMappings`, which you can find below.